Skip to main content

 Fisherfolk near the Narmada estuary

 Is the anti-dam sentiment downstream area of the Narmada river finally beginning to raise its head in Gujarat?
 This is the impression gained by senior activists of Delhi-based NGO, South Asia Network on Dams, Rivers and People (SANDRP), and Ahmedabad-based NGO Paryavaran Mitra, who visited areas next to the Narmada estuary.
-An analysis by Amruta Pradhan of SANDRP, based on the visit, suggests that fisherfolk particularly are clearly feeling the pinch of the obstructions in the Narmada river, especially by the dam, which is situated about 126 km on the upstream.
+An interview-based analysis by Amruta Pradhan of SANDRP, based on the visit, suggests that fisherfolk particularly are clearly feeling the pinch of the obstructions in the Narmada river, especially by the dam, which is situated about 126 km on the upstream.

 Pradhan quotes Kamalesh Madhiwala, an advocate, to represent the sentiment of the fisherfolk: “Yield of hilsa has drastically reduced after the Sardar Sarovar dam was built.
 There has been a reduction of 65 to 70 per cent.
 Overall water level of the estuary has gone down.
 Post-monsoon, the river becomes so dry that we can walk across the riverbed.
 This had never happened in the past before the Sardar Sarovar dam was built.”